iinsertNameHere/catnap-docs/docs/src/Configuration/Stats.md

 ╰────────────╯
 ```

 You define a new `separator` using the prefix `sep_` and a unique name.
-The value of the `separator` can be anything as it's not used by catnip.
+The value of the `separator` can be anything as it's not used by catnap.

 ```toml
 sep_[name] = "My very cool separator!!!"